zcharo99/Masked-zcblive-geode/README.md

 # ZCB Live for Geode

-ZCB Live is a next-generation Geometry Dash clickbot. first of me the owner of this repo have not created the clickbot, all credit goes to the original developer(s)
+ZCB Live is a next-generation Geometry Dash clickbot.

+first of all me the owner of this repo have not created the clickbot, all credit goes to the original developer(s)

 # Features